Soft mode dynamics associated with QCD critical point and color superconductivity -- pseudogap, anomalous dilepton production and electric conductivity: Electric conductivity and dilepton production rates

 with the electric current operator $j^\mu(\bm{x},t)$.
 The electric conductivity $\sigma$ is given by the low-energy limit of Eq.~\eqref{eq:jj} as

 and the DPR is related to $\Pi^{R\mu\nu}(\bm{k},\omega)$ as

-where $\alpha$ is the fine structure constant.
+where $\alpha=e^2/4\pi$ is the fine structure constant.

-In this section, we first construct the photon self-energy $\Pi^{R\mu\nu}(\bm{k},\omega)$ by incorporating the soft modes so as to satisfy the {\em Ward-Takahashi (WT) identity}, and then derive the electric conductivity and DPR from it.
+In this section, we first construct the photon self-energy $\Pi^{R\mu\nu}(\bm{k},\omega)$ by incorporating the effects of the soft modes so as to satisfy the {\em Ward-Takahashi (WT) identity}, and then derive the electric conductivity and DPR from it.
 Throughout this section, we assume that $\Pi^{R\mu\nu}(\bm{k},\omega)$ consists of three parts

-where $\Pi^{R\mu\nu}_D (\bm{k},\omega)$ and $\Pi^{R\mu\nu}_S (\bm{k},\omega)$ represent the contributions from the soft modes of the 2SC-PT and QCD-CP, respectively, that will be defined below and $\Pi^{R\mu\nu}_D (\bm{k},\omega)$ is the self-energy of the free-quark system.
+where $\Pi^{R\mu\nu}_D (\bm{k},\omega)$ and $\Pi^{R\mu\nu}_S (\bm{k},\omega)$ represent the contributions from the soft modes of the 2SC-PT and QCD-CP, respectively, that will be defined below and $\Pi^{R\mu\nu}_{\rm free} (\bm{k},\omega)$ is the self-energy of the free-quark system.
 In the Matsubara formalism, it is given by